Coder-0178/ShadowFiles/readme.md

 This means that if you intercept a message event, it may not reach the Shadowfiles SW code.
 That is why you should put the `import "shadowfiles/sw.js"` line at the top to ensure this won't happen.

-# Potential Issues
+## Potential Issues
 - Version Mismatches
-If you use multiple incompatible versions of ShadowFiles, you may run into low-level, hard-to-debug problems with the service worker internals.
-Currently, this is not handled by the library.
-At minimum, stick to within the same major version, with the highest minor & patch version if possible for the service worker.
+Multiple versions of ShadowFiles are largely compatible; however, you should avoid doing so when possible.
+## Service Worker Caches
+Shadowfiles uses these two cache names for its files:
+- `_$shadowfiles-store-v1` for ephemeral files
+- `_$shadowfiles-persistent-store-v1` for persistent files
+These are used to store the assets you set.
+Modifying them in your own service worker may cause problems.

+# Roadmap
+1. Custom `Cache-Control` handling -> In the future, you should be able to set the `Cache-Control: max-age=...` header to define when to evict old files, even persistent ones, automatically.